craig8196/hashmap/README.md

   Chaining should be a more effective method for collision resolution, up to one (1) relocation per insertion which is better than the cascades that can occur with Robinhood when the table is more full.
+  Robinhood algorithm requires an excellent hash function to prevent performance issues.
-* From other people's experimentation and research there is possibly larger cost with calling the equality function.
+* From other people's experimentation and research there is possibly larger cost with calling the equality/predicate function.
   Thus, part of the hash is kept for a quick lint check.
   Originally I tried storing the full hash, but this is a waste of space.
 * When hash tables get large they stop being in cache.